 Free and open to the public!

-The Low Vision Fair will feature 15 vendors and 4-5 educational sessions.
-Vendors will include the Sharper Vision Store, Wisconsin Talking Book and Braille Library, and the Office for the Blind and Visually Impaired plus others who will showcase products and services listed below.
+The Low Vision Fair will feature vendors and educational sessions.
+Vendors will include the Sharper Vision Store and others who will showcase products and services helpful to people experiencing vision loss.

-The educational presentations, between 11:30 and 2:30, may include speakers on topics such as smart home technology, strategies to engage in everyday activities, reading with low vision, and use of lighting, labeling and contrast.
+The educational presentations may include speakers on topics such as fall prevention, smart home technology, strategies to engage in everyday activities, reading with low vision, and use of lighting, labeling and contrast, for example.